-However, these applicants are not guaranteed to be successful in securing an offer of admission and may also require onward referral to the Partner University for approval.
+However, these applicants are not guaranteed to be successful in securing an offer of admission and may also require onward referral to RGU for approval.

 The CLTB delegates responsibility for the formal approval, to the College Academic Board, of an applicants' prior learning and experience and for determining the amount of credit that an applicant might be permitted.